 Correctly Endorsed Passport for Imported Mares - all mares who have travelled to Great Britain or Ireland from another country will need their passport to be endorsed by the relevant Stud Book Authority.

-(For more details on Imports and Exports please visit the International section)
+For more details on Imports and Exports please visit this dedicated page.

 Broodmare Change of Ownership

-If you have acquired a registered broodmare but do not wish to continue breeding or do not intend to register progeny with Weatherbys, please visit our Equidae Change of Ownership section.
+If you have acquired a registered broodmare but do not wish to continue breeding, or do not intend to register progeny with Weatherbys, please go to Change of Ownership section.

 Notification of Dead, Sold or Retired Broodmares

 If you have received a foal registration form you may notify Weatherbys if a mare has died, been sold or has retired via the Internet Foal Service.
 It is an EU requirement that you advise Weatherbys when your broodmare dies, within 30 days, and return the passport to us.
 The passport will be recorded as "Void".
 You may also register a live foal or record a negative result using this service.

 Before you can register a foal, ensure your mare is correctly registered as a broodmare.
-Please see the Mares section above for more information.
+Please see the Broodmares section above for more information.

 A Weatherbys covering certificate will also need to be obtained from the stallion owner, unless it is lodged electronically.

-Once you have received your Foal registration form (usually in March or April each year) from us, you must complete and return it to Weatherbys with the indicated fee and covering certificate, or use the Internet Foal Service to register your foal online.
+Once you have received your Foal registration form (usually in March or April each year) from us, you can either complete and return it to Weatherbys with the indicated fee and covering certificate, or use the Internet Foal Service to register your foal online.
 A discount will apply for online foal registrations completed before 31st July each year.